How To Grow Scotch Bonnet Peppers – Seed to Harvest

 Peppers in 3.5″ pots.

 Note: Many potting mixes have soil amendments with plant nutrients.
-If this is the case (as with FoxFarm and Miracle-Gro soils), you can skip fertilizing for a few weeks until the nutrients run out.
+If this is the case (as with FoxFarm and Miracle-Gro soils), you can skip fertilizing for a few weeks until the nutrients run low.

 Container size for scotch bonnets

 Once your scotch bonnets are ready to move into a final planting location, you should pick a large enough pot for them.
-If you are planting in the ground or in a raised-bed, then you only have to worry about plant spacing.
+If you are planting in the ground or in a raised-bed, then you only have to worry about pepper plant spacing.

 Try these 7 gallon fabric grow bags for an easy storage solution!